ljupcho/ljupcho.github.io/_posts/2023-09-27-Scaling-worker-environment-with-k8s.md

 ```

-This means it will query and pulibhs 3K requests in 6 seconds.
+This means it will query and pulish 3K requests in 6 seconds.

 ```
 Before: